 In June 2009, Mr. Long was asked by Boston Police Commissioner, Edward F. Davis to serve as a member of the Board of Directors for the Boston Police Foundation.
 A non-profit organization seeking to assist the Boston Police with private funding for implementing innovative and effective strategies in reducing violent crime in the City of Boston.

-Mr. Long is a member of the Ancient and Honorable Artillery Company of Massachusetts, the third oldest military organization in the world and the oldest in the western hemisphere.
+Mr. Long is a former member of the Ancient and Honorable Artillery Company of Massachusetts, the third oldest military organization in the world and the oldest in the western hemisphere.
 Members have included four presidents of the United States and nine Medal of Honor recipients.
 Mr. Long is also a former member of the Board of Directors of the Massachusetts Cystic Fibrosis Foundation, and one of the founders of the extremely successful, Cystic Fibrosis Walkathon.
 In 2004, Mr. Long was named recipient of the Frank Maletesta Award, the highest award given out at its annual dinner.